inetrg/vslab-caf/README.md

+# VSLAB CAF

-To build and run from command line (you need to build or install CAF first):
+To build and run from command line:

 ```bash
 mkdir build